AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 ### Task 3: Open the data generator project

-1. If the Visual Studio solution is not already open, navigate to `C:\cosmos-db-iot-solution-accelerator-master\Solution` and open the Visual Studio solution file: **CosmosDbIoTScenario.sln**.
+1. If the Visual Studio solution is not already open, navigate to `C:\solution-accelerator-master\Solution` and open the Visual Studio solution file: **CosmosDbIoTScenario.sln**.

 2. Expand the **FleetDataGenerator** project and open **Program.cs** in the Solution Explore